hazelyu21/hazelyu21.github.io/README.md

 ### Free Lunch Qualification and Math Test Scores

 **Project overview:** In this project, my team partner and I analyzed the effect of free lunch qualification and math test scores for high school students using a Bayesian hierarchical model.
 We built the hierarchy using the school setting variable, which includes Rural, Suburban, and Urban as categories.
-We fitted a linear regression model using Stan with school setting as a level to predict post-test scores.
+We fit a linear regression model using Stan with school setting as a level to predict post-test scores.
 The covariates in our model included free lunch, school type, gender, and teaching method.
-We found that students that qualified for free/reduced lunch tended to have lower post-test scores compared to those who did not qualify.
+We found that students that qualified for free/reduced lunch tend to have lower post-test scores compared to those who did not qualify.

 <img src="images/density.png?raw=true"/>
 <img src="images/mcmc.png?raw=true"/>